snake-charmer-devs/snake-charmer/CUSTOMIZING.md

 * `CHARMER_LOG_DIR` (string; default "log")

-A custom location on the host for cached packages and source code, instead of the `log` subdirectory of the `snake-charmer` directory.
+A custom location on the host for logfiles generated during provisioning, instead of the `log` subdirectory of the `snake-charmer` directory.
 Within this directory, a subdirectory will be created which is named after the VM (e.g. `charmed34`).
 This is then mounted as `/srv/log` on the guest.